Gulmit: Mountains

 Gulmit is surrounded by mountains on all sides.
-To the extreme north is Tupopodon, while on the south is Ghawush.
+To the extreme north is Tupopdan, while on the south is Ghawush.
 Standing tall in the east is Mount Pulpul, and in the west is Gulmit Tower, right above the Shutubar Glacier.
 Gulmit Tower, a vertical monolith, is yet to be climbed.

 Village organizations

 There are as many as 26 organizations working in and for the village out of which the top three in the below list are registered with Government.
 Most of these organizations work under the umbrella of Gulmit Organization for Local Development (GOLD).
 Some of the larger organizations, member-wise and activities-wise are the following: